 MFS will:

-- determine the items that are eligible for financing,
+1. determine items eligible for financing;

 The DEP and MMBB will: